-Michael is an author with a passion for the environment and he is trying to save the planet, one reader at a time!
+Michael is an author with a passion for the environment.
+He is trying to save the planet one reader at a time!

-Are you aware that honey bees worldwide are dying from Colony Collapse Disorder, an affliction that could have global ramifications?
-If you've been following recent environmental news in the last half decade, you're aware that honey bees in Europe and the United States are undergoing a massive decline in hive population, at an increasingly alarming rate.
-For those who think it doesn't sound like such a big deal, they should think again.
+Are you aware that honey bees worldwide are dying from colony collapse disorder, an affliction that could have global ramifications?
+If you've been following recent environmental news in the last half decade, you're aware that honey bees in Europe and the United States are undergoing a massive decline in hive population at an increasingly alarming rate.
+For those who think it doesn't sound like such a big deal—think again.

-They are crucial for pollinating plants that produce nearly 30% of food supplies in the U.S. Honey bees disappearing in the hundreds of millions, possibly billions have already and will continue to produce a significant impact on people and our environment.
-In the U.S. alone, the bees that are responsible for pollinating over $30 billion in crops have vanished for a multitude of suspected and/or confirmed reasons.
+Honey bees are crucial for pollinating plants that produce nearly 30% of food supplies in the U.S. The disappearance of the species has had and will continue to have a significant impact on people and our environment.
+In the U.S. alone, the bees responsible for pollinating over $30 billion in crops have vanished for a multitude of suspected and/or confirmed reasons.

-The U.S. government stated, "Over the last five years, honey bee populations have been dying at an economically unsustainable rate".
-They are, for the time being, are not listed as endangered, but they are very well, being overwhelmingly threatened.
+The U.S. government stated, "Over the last five years, honey bee populations have been dying at an economically unsustainable rate."
+They are, for the time being, not listed as endangered, but they are being overwhelmingly threatened.
 For scientists, it has been a baffling dilemma to successfully get ahead of the causes for the mass death of honey bees.

 Food Crops Pollinated by Honey Bees

-Aside from creating Honey, the only food produced by an insect that humans consume willingly, they also pollinate a wide array of plants and flowers.
-There are ramifications of the ongoing plight of bees and how it affects us.
-Here are just a few notable foods humans stand to lose in substantial quantities if they continue dying.
+Aside from creating honey, the only food produced by an insect that humans consume willingly, bees also pollinate a wide array of plants and flowers.
+There are many notable foods humans stand to lose in substantial quantities if they continue dying.

 If the bee disappears from the surface of the earth, man would have no more than four years to live.